-A national cardboard shortage means new cardboard boxes are getting more expensive and harder to source.
+A global cardboard shortage means new cardboard boxes are getting more expensive and harder to source.
 According to an article by the BBC, businesses are being forced to compromise on their packaging just to get stock out the door.
 Ordering printed, bespoke boxes used to be simple.
 But extended delivery times and price increases have made the process a lot more complicated.

 Fortunately there is a way you can avoid the cardboard shortage and get the cardboard boxes you need.
 Keep reading for our 3 top tips.